-Historically, the U.S. Department of Agriculture (USDA) has provided dietary guidance rooted in science.
-For many years, USDA displayed this information using a food pyramid.
-Starting in 2011, it switched to a new visual diagram of a plate filled with the proper amounts of foods.
-MyPlate serves as a personal guide and reminder of what kinds and amounts of food you should choose in each meal.
+The U.S. Department of Agriculture (USDA) provides dietary guidance to Americans to help them eat healthy.
+For a long time, the USDA displayed its recommendations using a food pyramid.
+In 2011, it switched to a new graphic of a plate filled with the proper amounts of foods.
+Known as MyPlate, it focuses on variety, amount, and nutrition for each meal.
+Healthy eating is important in managing or preventing chronic disease and enjoying a better quality of life.
 Use MyPlate to help create a healthy eating routine and lifestyle.

 Path to improved well being

-There are 5 food groups that make up the food plate.
+Five food groups make up the food plate.

 - Grains.
 USDA recommends an average of 6-ounce equivalents of grains each day.
 An example of 1 ounce equivalent is 1 slice of bread or 1/2 cup of cooked rice or pasta.
 There are 2 subgroups of grains based on the nutrients they contain.